DR CHARLOTTE BOLT, CLINICAL PSYCHOLOGIST

-Feedback from a recent client for video sessions with Charlotte:
+Feedback from a recent client for remote with Charlotte (2020):

 "You taught me the necessary tools and skills to help me understand and deal with my many issues.
 Simply brushing them under the carpet is not the answer.
 You have given me a strong belief that I am able to continue the work on my own.
 However, I will miss you and our friendly chats.
 I was very happy with the online sessions.
 I think they allowed me to settle so much quicker in my own environment."

 Dr Charlotte Bolt is a qualified Clinical Psychologist registered with the HCPC.
 She is registered with the Information Commissioner's Office and holds professional indemnity insurance.

 Skills and Experience:

 Charlotte works integratively and creatively tailored to the individual's needs (children and adults) and predominantly works using Compassion Focussed Therapy, Cognitive Behavioural Therapy, Mindfulness approaches.